Themarineguy101/TestSite/index.md

 </style>
     <!--Png Functions better than GIF as it allows for more colors and offers better compression ratios-->
 <body>
+    <h2>About Me</h2>
+    <p>My name is Erik Garrow, I am a programmer living in Pittsburgh who learned how to code through the PTC Computer programing course, which has taught me about various coding languages which I am able to use to make various applications or websites.</p>
     <h1>School Projects</h1>
     <h2>Website</h2>
     <p> This was a project done for class where we made websites using HTML.
 I made the website with the main goal of informing the reader about the game series starcraft. <a href ="https://github.com/Themarineguy101/TestSite/tree/master/Starcraft%20series%20website%20-%20Copy">Link to the code in github is here</a></p>